William (Stan) Bennett

-Stan is a proud to be a Murfreesboro, Tennessee native and a U.S. Marine Corps combat veteran.
-Stan attended law school at Cumberland School of Law after completing twenty years of active duty service, and retiring with the rank of Lieutenant Colonel.
+Stan is a Murfreesboro, Tennessee native.
+He attended law school at Cumberland School of Law (Samford University) after serving over twenty years of active duty service as a U.S. Marine Corps infantry officer.

-Before entering private practice, Stan was a law clerk at the Supreme Court of Alabama and law clerk to Chancellor Robert E. Corlew, III in Murfreesboro, Tennessee.
-Stan then joined McClellan, Powers, Ehmling & Rogers, P.C., practicing Insurance Defense, Criminal Defense, and Family Law.
+Prior to private practice at Bennett, Michael & Hornsby, Stan was a law clerk at the Supreme Court of Alabama and law clerk to Chancellor Robert E. Corlew, III in Murfreesboro, Tennessee, and an associate attorney at McClellan, Powers, Ehmling & Rogers, P.C., concentrating on Insurance Defense (personal injury and property), Criminal Defense, and Divorce cases.

-Prior to attending law school, Stan served on the faculties of the U.S. Naval Academy, and Vanderbilt University, as a staff officer and classroom instructor of History, English, Ethics, and Character Development.
-He holds a Bachelor of Science degree from Middle Tennessee State University, a Master of Arts degree from St. John’s College, in Annapolis, Maryland, a Master of Business Administration degree from Samford University, in Birmingham, Alabama, and a Juris Doctor degree from Cumberland School of Law at Samford University.
+Stan holds a Bachelor of Science degree from Middle Tennessee State University, a Master of Arts degree from St. John’s College, in Annapolis, Maryland, a Master of Business Administration degree from Samford University, in Birmingham, Alabama, and a Juris Doctor degree from Cumberland School of Law at Samford University.

-Stan attends Nashville First Church of the Nazarene, in the East Nashville community, and belongs to several professional organizations to include, Tennessee Association for Justice, Tennessee Association of Criminal Defense Lawyers, National Trial Lawyers, National Advocacy for DUI Defense, Rutherford and Cannon County Bar Association, American Inns of Court, and the Veterans Law Consortium in Washington, D.C.
+Stan attends Nashville First Church of the Nazarene, in the East Nashville community, and belongs to several professional organizations to include Tennessee Association of Criminal Defense Lawyers, National Advocacy for DUI Defense, National Trial Lawyers, Rutherford and Cannon County Bar Association, American Inns of Court, and the Veterans Law Consortium in Washington, D.C.

-Dinah is a senior partner at Bennett and Michael.
+Dinah is a senior partner at Bennett, Michael & Hornsby.
 She was born and raised in Nashville, Tennessee, and has practiced law in Murfreesboro since 1997.

-Her current practice focuses on Family Law, Personal Injury, Insurance Defense, and General Civil Litigation in the Murfreesboro and greater Rutherford County area.
-She has extensive experience in these areas having litigated cases in trial courts throughout Middle Tennessee, and in the Tennessee Court of Appeals and Supreme Court.
+Her current practice focuses on Divorce and Family Law, Adoption, Personal Injury, and General Civil Litigation in the Murfreesboro and greater Rutherford County area.
+She has extensive experience in these areas having litigated cases in trial courts throughout Middle Tennessee, the Tennessee Court of Appeals, and Tennessee Supreme Court.

 Dinah also maintains an active Mediation practice in Rutherford County.
 She is a certified Rule 31 Family Law and Civil Law Mediator, handling matters ranging from divorce and custody to personal injury lawsuits.